deathworlders/online/content/books/deathworlders/chapter-85-the-reclaiming.md

 “That’s exactly what went through my head while Dane fixed my eating habits.
 Worked, too.”

 “Well.
 In that case, I better think hard on some things myself.
-In any case…” They’d ambled around much of the park and found themselves heading back toward the Folchtan streets.
+In any case…” They’d ambled around much of the park and found themselves heading back toward the Folcthan streets.
 “I think that’s all we can say for now.
 As for the rest: we’ve begun contacting known agents of Ekallim-Igigi.
 Nothing untoward, just…letting them know we see them.
 The President has not made a decision as to what to do, just yet.
 We’re also delaying the public announcement so as to, ah, allow for a dignified egress from the less *understanding* parts of the world.”

 Julian nodded grimly.
 That was a consideration, to be sure.
 “Right.
 I presume though, the announcement will come.
 And soon.”